Daour211/reading-notes/201/class-08.md

 Two ways to add multiple style sheets to a page:

- 1-	The HTML page can link to one style sheet, and that stylesheet can use the “@import” rule to import other style sheets.
+ 1-	The HTML page can link to one style sheet, and that stylesheet can use the “@import” rule to import other style sheets.<br>
  2-	In the HTML you can use a separate < link> element for each style sheet.